 The Simple View of Reading theory underpins our approach to early reading according to which confident readers have the ability to:

 The absence of any of the above skills will result in a child having week reading skills.

 All children have explicit phonics lessons throughout their first three years at school, starting from Nursery in order to ensure they have enough time to become secure with their decoding skills.
 Phonics teaching is accompanied by Read Write Inc ‘Grapheme, Phoneme, Correspondence’ ditty books which are read in buddy-reading pairs and during Guided Reading with the teacher.
 These books correspond to the sound that is currently being learned.
 ‘Read Write Inc Home books’ are sent home to further consolidate the learned sound and increase pupils’ success with reading.
 Gradually, pupils are exposed to a variety of texts which build their comprehension skills and their vocabulary throughout the curriculum.
 As a result of this, children become confident readers early on and shift from ‘learning to read’ to ‘reading to learn.’

-For a more detailed breakdown of our phonics teaching see resources below.
+For a more detailed breakdown of our phonics teaching see our map below.